☰ Informazioni

 Short Bio

 Dario Ambrosini is Full Professor of Thermal Sciences, Energy Systems and Building Physics at the Department of Industrial and Information Engineering and Economics (DIIIE) of the University of L’Aquila, Italy.
-His work focuses on optical metrology, infrared thermography, non‑destructive testing, heat transfer, building physics, and diagnostic methods for cultural heritage.
-He is a Fellow of SPIE and Optica, appears in the Stanford/Elsevier Top 2% Scientist ranking, and serves as Deputy Editor of Optics and Lasers in Engineering.
-His research includes applications to major artworks, historic buildings, and advanced energy‑efficient building systems.
+His research spans thermal sciences, energy efficiency in buildings, and non‑conventional optical imaging for diagnostics.
+He has pioneered and contributed to the developments of several innovative approaches, including speckle‑pattern interferometry for artwork diagnostics and flow visualization, background‑oriented schlieren techniques (including the Hidden-grid BOS formulation), and thermal quasi‑reflectography (TQR), a mid‑infrared reflective imaging paradigm extending classical approachs.
+His work integrates optical metrology and heat transfer to extract hidden information from complex systems, with applications ranging from fluid dynamics and the built environment to cultural heritage.
+He is a Fellow of SPIE and Optica, is listed among the Stanford/Elsevier Top 2% Scientists, and serves as Deputy Editor of Optics and Lasers in Engineering.

 Publications and Metrics

-Prof. Ambrosini's scientific production includes journal papers, conference proceedings, book chapters and invited contributions in optical metrology, building physics, heat and mass transfer and diagnostics for cultural heritage.
+Prof. Ambrosini's scientific production includes journal papers, conference proceedings, book chapters and invited contributions.

 Publication Repositories and Bibliometric Profiles